JarrenChov/AdaBoost-with-Support-Vector-Machine-Classifier/README.tex.md

 - All implementation details regarding AdaBoost are located in `/adaboost (main focus of this project)`
 - All implementation details regarding PCA are located in `/adaboost/learning/dimension_reduction/pca`
 - All implementation details regarding PCA are located in `/adaboost/learning/weak-learner/classifier/svm`
+- All class structure definitions are located in `/adaboost/common/classes`
 - All data with corresponding information are located in `/data`
 - All unit tests are located in `/adaboost/test`
 ## Understanding the Concept of Adaptive Boosting